 Generally, cost assistance only applies to major medical coverage and not dental plans.
 However, if you get marketplace plan that includes dental insurance, you’ll have only one premium which Premium Tax Credits can be applied to.

 Let Liberty Medicare help you choose a Dental Insurance Plan

 Liberty Medicare is here to help you every step of the way when it comes to selecting and enrolling in the best and most suitable Dental Insurance Plan for you.

-Liberty Medicare represents many well-known Dental Providers in Delaware, Illinois, Maryland, New Jersey, Ohio, Pennsylvania, and Virginia.
+Liberty Medicare represents many well-known Dental Providers in Delaware, Illinois, Maryland, New Jersey, New York, Ohio, Pennsylvania, and Virginia.
 Learn more about all the benefits of working with Liberty Medicare.

 As an independent insurance agency, we will provide you with the benefits of objectivity in reviewing multiple plans.
 We’ll help you to understand the insurance industry jargon and ‘fine print.’

 If you are looking for Dental insurance coverage, let us guide you.
 All of our services are offered at no cost to you.
 To see real quotes from dental insurance providers, fill out either the Individual Health Quote or Medicare Quote form, or feel free to give us a call at 877-657-7477.